Reflexology and menopause

 Physically, many women experience hot flushes, night sweats, sleep disturbances, fatigue and loss of libido.
 In addition psychological symptoms are common such as depression, poor memory, anxiety and irritability, and these may be exacerbated by life changes happening at around the same time.
 If the combination of these are pushing you to what feels like a breaking point, then you may find that a talking therapy such as counselling or psychotherapy are needed to work it all through.
-As a complementary therapy however, reflexology is often combined with counselling, so if you are unsure about undertaking counselling and just feel you need some me-time, then you can locate a reflexologist in March, South Molton and Brixton.
+As a complementary therapy however, reflexology is often combined with counselling, so if you are unsure about undertaking counselling and just feel you need some me-time, then you can locate a reflexologist in Taunton, Cheltenham and Milton Keynes.

 At a time such as this, when the body is undergoing such great change, having an empathic reflexologist who understands the physical changes behind menopausal symptoms and takes these problems seriously can be of great help and a great stress reliever in itself.
 So, before starting with a course of reflexology, its always worth an initial telephone conversation and if possible a taster session, to reassure yourself you can establish a trusting relationship with your therapist.
-Reflexologists who may be happy to offer free initial calls or taster sessions can be found in Liverpool, Taunton and Cheltenham.
+Reflexologists who may be happy to offer free initial calls or taster sessions can be found in Camberley, Salisbury and Singapore.

 During menopause, a reflexologist will aim to provide support on the physical, mental and emotional level.
 Different reflexologists may attempt slightly different treatments depending upon their assessment of your symptoms.